mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 recognition of devices during device authentication, grouping, reporting, and similar cases.

-##Implementing a device identity executable
+##Implement a device identity executable

 The Mender client obtains the identity attributes by running an executable (e.g. binary or script) named `mender-device-identity` and parsing its standard output as the identity.
-The executable must be placed under the path `/usr/share/mender/identity/mender-device-identity`.
+The executable lives under `/usr/share/mender/identity/mender-device-identity`.

-When run, it is expected to produce a set of attributes on standard output in the following key/value format:
+The executable must produce a set of attributes on standard output in the following key/value format:

 ```